medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

   tuple rule) and empty candidate sets (no guard needed).
 What's still open is entirely on the `cctb` side: it isn't implemented, and the correlated-existential translation is a distinct code path from the hoisted-anchor-date one §7 describes, not an incremental extension of it.
 Two specific costs are known in advance.
-A group with an `"any"` entry cannot be translated in isolation from its sibling referencers in the same group array, which the current per-group translation structure assumes.
-And a multi-clause `"any"` anchor quantifies over a product of candidate sets, so single-clause support is the sensible first increment.
+The larger one is chaining: every anchor currently resolves to a single per-patient date, so a chained `"any"` anchor's candidate set has to become a correlated query nested inside the referencing existential rather than a hoisted value, and the §7 guard has nothing to guard on that path.
+The smaller one is that a group with an `"any"` entry cannot be translated in isolation from its sibling referencers in the same group array — though a translator that already inspects a whole group array before translating its members, as `cctb` does, absorbs this without restructuring.
+Separately, a multi-clause `"any"` anchor quantifies over a product of candidate sets, which is why single-clause support is the sensible first increment.
-- **Chained anchors are not evaluated per §6 in `cctb`.** Not an open design question — the semantics are settled in §6's "Chaining" subsection — but an open implementation gap worth tracking here rather than only in code comments, because it changes results rather than only
+- **The null-guard is not applied along `cctb`'s chaining path.** Not an open design question, and not a gap in §6: the window interval *is* applied when a chained anchor gathers its candidates.
-  performance: `cctb` gathers a chained anchor's candidates without applying that group's own window, so an occurrence that does not qualify can still date a downstream window.
-Fixing it means applying the window along the candidate-gathering path (`resolveAnchorDates`), not only along the criterion-matching path (`combineCriteria`).
+  The §7 guard is not.
+So when an upstream anchor fails to resolve, the chained anchor's window degenerates to unbounded rather than producing no-match, and the group downstream of it can match a patient it should exclude.
+It changes results rather than only performance, which is why it is tracked here rather than only in a code comment.
 - **Overlap vs. containment for narrow relative windows.** §6 step 5 inherits the existing `timeRestriction` rule that overlap between a criterion's own interval and the window is sufficient.
 That's reasonable for the looser windows the absolute case was designed around, but